hauva69/pgn4web/README.txt

 #  for credits, license and more details
 #

-PGN4WEB
-display chess games on web pages using javascript
+PGN4WEB: javascript chess games viewer for websites, blogs and live games broadcasts.

 ABOUT

-PGN4WEB is a javascript chess games viewer for websites, blogs and live games broadcast.

-It comes as software package you can to your website or blogsite, but also provides a very simple board generator web tool helping you adding chess games to your website or blog without any html/javascript coding from your side.
+pgn4web comes as software package you can to your website or blogsite, but also provides a very simple board generator web tool helping you adding chess games to your website or blog without any html/javascript coding from your side.